Scripture Reference:![]()

 Way to Introduce the Story:

-Bring a doll to class and talk to the children about ways we take care of a baby.
+Bring a doll to the gathering today and talk to the children about how we care for a baby.
 Talk about how much babies and children need affection and love.
 Discuss child safety and the foods babies and children need and like.
-A young mother might be willing to bring her baby to class and talk about how she cares for her baby.
+A young mother might be willing to bring her baby along and talk about how she cares for her baby.
 Perhaps she could show the contents of her nappy bag and explain the use of each item.
 “Babies need special care.
-In today’s story we are going to learn what Jesus said about babies and children.”
+In today’s story, we are going to learn what Jesus said about babies and children.”

 The Story: